LLNL/AMP/resize_ood/README.md

 ### LSUN Resizing Benchmark
-We provide a new benchmark to test OOD robutness to resizing artifacts.
-This can be found in xx/xx/
+We provide a new benchmark to test OOD robustness to resizing artifacts.
+Each resizing method contains `10000` images from the original LSUN dataset resized using a different interpolation scheme.
+We also provide the script in [`create_dataset.py`](create_dataset.py) that was used to create the dataset for future research.

 ### License
 This is a modification of the original LSUN dataset [[original website]](https://www.yf.io/p/lsun), and can be downloaded from [[LSUN_SCENE_URL]](http://dl.yf.io/lsun/scenes/%s_%s_lmdb.zip).
 In particular, we modify the copy of LSUN obtained from the [[SCOOD github repository]](https://github.com/Jingkang50/ICCV21_SCOOD) as part of their code release.